thermionicemission/Capacitor-Adaptors/README.txt

 ***Repository Contents and Version History***

-Board Front.jpg - a representative image of one of the adaptor boards
+Large Board Front.jpg - a representative image of the large adaptor board Small Board Front.jpg - a representative image of the small adaptor board

 Large Twist-Lok Adaptor.zip - contains the files to make adaptor boards for the normal four-section capacitors